openintegrationhub/openintegrationhub/services/data-hub/README.md

     - comparator: refers by name to a minimal function that compares the argument with the object's content.
 If this comparator returns true, the tag will be added
     - tag: The string tag to be added to the object if the condition is fulfilled
     - arguments: object passed into the comparator as an argument together with the data object's content.
-    - additive: If set to `true`, the applied tags are combined with whatever tags may be present already.
+    - additive: optional; if set to `true`, the applied tags are combined with whatever tags may be present already.
 Otherwise, any previously added tags are overwritten.

-Result: An array of all applied tags is saved as part of the data object's meta key.
+Result: An array of all applied tags is saved as part of the data object's enrichtmentResults key.

 #### Transforming